Einstein-Telescope-Projects/gwsim/docs/generate_ET_data.rst

             channel: STRAIN

 This configuration file creates 22 frame files per detector (E1, E2, E3 in the ET triangular setup).
-Each file covers 4096 seconds, for a total of slightly more than 24 hours starting from January 1, 2030.
+Each file covers 4096 seconds, resulting in slightly more than 24 hours, beginning on 1 January 2030.

 Frame files are saved in the :code:`./ET_Triangle_EMR_noise` folder, and metadata in :code:`./ET_Triangle_EMR_noise/metadata`.

 Noise is simulated from the `ET_10_full_cryo_psd` sensitivity curve used in the `CoBA science study <https://iopscience.iop.org/article/10.1088/1475-7516/2023/07/068>`_ and available at `LINK_TO_NOISE_CURVES_FOLDER`.
-A lower cutoff frequency of 2 Hz is used.
+A low-frequency cutoff of 2 Hz is used.

 .. note::
-    Before generating the dataset, ensure that sufficient disk space is available.
+    Ensure that sufficient disk space is available before starting the dataset generating.
-    Each :code:`.gwf` file is about 125 MB, so you will need around 8.5 GB total for one day of noise files and metadata.
+    Each GWF file is about 125 MB, so for the three detectors you will need approximately 8.5 GB for one day of noise files and metadata.

     The noise generation will take around `ADD_RUNTIME_ESTIMATE` on a CPU `ADD_STATISTICS`.
-    To generate the dataset in batches, or to resume a generation that has been interrupted (e.g., due to system shutdown), check `SECTION W`.
+    For generating the dataset in batches or for resuming an interrupted run (e.g., due to system shutdown), see `SECTION W`.

 To generate the ET noise data, run this command in your working directory: